Emmett Shear

 Emmett Shear (born 1983) is an American Internet entrepreneur and investor.
 (Note: Name appeared as "Emmett Sheer" in "The ESPN of Videogames", Forbes (paper), ppg.
 36,40, 2 Nov 2013.)
 He co-founded the live video platform Justin.tv.
 Shear became the chief executive officer of Twitch when it was spun off from Justin.tv, a position he held until March 2023.
 In 2011, he was appointed as a part-time partner at venture capital firm Y Combinator.
 In November 2023, he was briefly the interim CEO of OpenAI.

-He is currently the CEO of AI alignment startup Softmax.
+He is the CEO of AI alignment startup Softmax.

 Early life and education

 Emmett Shear grew up in Seattle, Washington, where he attended the Evergreen School for Gifted Children as well as the Transition School at the University of Washington.
 There, he met his eventual co-founder Justin Kan at age eight, and the two were bonded by their accelerated math classes and playing Magic: The Gathering.

 Shear studied computer science as an undergraduate student at Yale University, and graduated in 2005.
 He attended with his eventual Twitch co-founders Justin Kan and Michael Seibel.